 Discovery of HIV Antiretroviral Drugs Led to Largest University Royalty Deal in History

 More than 90 percent of people in the U.S. who have HIV, and many around the world, take at least one of the drugs invented by Emory researchers Ray Schinazi, Dennis Liotta, and Woo-Baeg Choi.
+“This is an incredible example of the impact that academic research can have on people’s lives,” says Todd Sherer, Executive Director of the Office of Technology Transfer.
+“We are very proud that the work by Drs.
+Liotta, Schinazi and Choi has helped so many people.”

 In the early 1990s, Schinazi, an infectious disease and antiviral expert, Liotta, a chemist, and Choi, who was a postdoctoral research associate in Liotta's lab at the time, announced the discovery of an unusual molecule, FTC (emtricitabine, sold alone as Emtriva®, with the "Em" standing for Emory) and a chemically similar compound, 3TC (lamivudine, sold alone as Epvir®).